t4ol1n/tif/talend-if/README.txt

 Hints
 ====

-Use <tab> completion It is available in most commands.
+Use <tab> for quick entry completion, it is available for most commands.

 Use "| grep -i <searchstring>" to filter interesting information from long lists.